mateus-n00b/shelldoor/README.md

 **SHELLDOOR**

 A simple backdoor written in Shell Script.

+BUG: maybe you'll need execute the script two or more times to get a connection (Netcat bug).

 Functions:
 * execute remote commands;